 - a commitment and framework for continued professional development.

 Why would you not want to be accredited?

-All individual members of the Society are automatically eligible.
-Individuals may also apply under their employers corporate membership.
-You must have either five years of experience in the profession or three years of experience and a recognised professional qualification.
+All members of the Society are automatically eligible, and individuals may also apply under their employers' corporate membership.
+You must have either five years of experience in the sector or three years of experience and a recognised professional qualification.

 Do I have to be a records manager?